C-T-Ailey/Bootleg-Bills-Frontend/README.md

   * In progress - Homepage, Products and About Bill's now display adequately on mobile devices.
 * :construction_worker: Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.
   * Requires adjustments so counters renew when a product is updated without reloading the dashboard - also requires a significant loading period before orders and statistics are viewable.
   * Feature has been temporarily suspended due to unacceptably slow loading, and will be reinstated when a more efficient solution is found.
+    * "Total Orders" has been reinstated as this statistic is now readily available by reading each product's unitsSold property.
 * :construction_worker: Improved layout for the homepage.
   * In progress.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.